 The Break It Off website is a smoking-cessation-related, non-commercial website developed and maintained collaboratively by Health Canada and the Canadian Cancer Society, and hosted on a third party server.

 Please read our Terms and Conditions carefully as they are legally binding on you.
-Your use of the Break It Off website signifies your acceptance of these Terms and Conditions.
+Your use of the Break It Off website or the Break It Off Mobile Application signifies your acceptance of these Terms and Conditions.
 We reserve the right, at our sole discretion, to change, modify, add, or delete portions of the Term and Conditions at any time without notice.
-Your continued use of the Break It Off website after any such changes constitutes your acceptance of the new policy.
-It is your responsibility to regularly check to determine if there have been changes to these terms and to review such changes.
+Your continued use of the Break It Off website or the Break It Off mobile application after any such changes constitutes your acceptance of the new Terms and Conditions.
+It is your responsibility to regularly check to determine if there have been changes to these Terms and to review such changes.

 The Government of Canada and the Canadian Cancer Society do not endorse any product, treatment or therapy; neither do they evaluate the quality of services operated by other organizations mentioned or linked to from this website.

 All personal information collected by the Government of Canada and Health Canada is governed by the Privacy Act.
 This means that you will be informed of the purpose for which your personal information is being collected and how to exercise your right of access to that information.

 All personal information collected by the Canadian Cancer Society is governed by the Canadian Standards Association’s Model Code for the Protection of Personal Information as well as the requirements of applicable privacy legislation.

 Your Privacy and the Internet